igor-baiborodine/campsite-booking/readme/README.md

 * The system should be able to handle large volume of requests for getting the campsite availability.
 * There are no restrictions on how reservations are stored as long as system constraints are not violated.

+## Implementation Details

+This project is implemented using an API-first(or contract-first) approach along with Maven's multi-module project structure.
+You can read more [here](https://swagger.io/resources/articles/adopting-an-api-first-approach/) on the API-first development approach.

 ## Up & Running
 ### Run with Maven
 ```bash